projectodd/projectodd.org/_data/team/headius.md

 ---

 Charlie joined the Project:odd effort in June 2012.
 He is co-lead of JRuby.
-His name is yet another that does not rhyme with "gravy".
+He also likes beer.